mir-am/LightTwinSVM/README.md

 1. Error messages<br />
 2. Output of the program.<br />
 3. Explain how to reproduce the problem if possible.

+## Contributing
+Thanks for considering contribution to the LightTwinSVM project.
+Contributions are highly appreciated and welcomed.
+For guidance on how to contribute to the LightTwinSVM, please see the [contributing guideline]().

 ## Frequently Asked Questions
 - What is the main idea of TwinSVM classifier? <br />